Here is a very common scenario at growing companies.

 - Make sure managers sit down with their direct reports and discuss the collected performance data together after it’s all done.
 This conversation is the most important part of performance reviews.
 It should also involve creating development plans to improve employee performance.

-- Your other review cycle should be around career development and performance development - exclusively for the benefit of employees.
+- Your other review cycle should be around career development and performance improvement/ development — exclusively for the benefit of employees.
 It’s an opportunity for them to receive and give feedback with nothing on the line other than to be heard, be recognized, and learn what they can improve upon.
-Managers should work with employees to figure out how to increase the employee's current performance -- likely using an employee development plan that you can make together.
+Managers should work with employees to figure out how to increase the employee's current performance — likely using an employee development plan that you can make together.

 - These should be heavily encouraged, if not required.
 They are an absolutely fundamental management tool.